 ClickSend, MessageBird, Telesign, Textlocal, Twilio – SMS and notification services.

-BL.INK, T.LY – URL shortening services.
+BL.INK, T.LY – URL shortening and link management services.

-QuickBooks – Accounting and invoicing services.
+QuickBooks – Accounting, invoicing, and billing services.

 We select GDPR-compliant providers, but we recommend users review each service’s privacy policies and terms to understand how their data is handled.
-Users who enable third-party integrations via our add-ons should review the respective privacy policies before authorizing data sharing.
+Users who enable third-party integrations via our apps should review the respective privacy policies before authorizing data sharing.

 Payment Processing